CODERS-BAY/skilldiary-database-frenkiboi20/SkillDiary.md

 If it goes on like this, I'll be drowned in Java.<br>
 If I’m honest I would have believed we’re gaining solid knowledge.
 Whether it is databases, web applications or java.<br>
 But I'll fight my way either way.

+## Monday, September 14th, 2020

+Today it was really bad again.<br>
+My knowledge of HTML and CSS is constantly growing, but the complexity is also increasing too.
+Right now it would be great to have someone who shows us the tricks to get results quickly.
+I'm still miles away from responsiveness, form construction and structuring!<br>
+I also lack the talent to incorporate colors, images and other elements.
+The Austrian calls it: "Kraut und Ruabm".